view of lake dobbiaco in dolomites italy

 The rooms are decorated with Swiss pine panels and soft, comforting textiles.
 Most of the rooms have a private balcony overlooking the mountains.
 The views from the hotel are incredible.

-A little minus – during some times of the year, the hotel can only be booked for stays of at least 6 days, with arrival on Saturday or Sunday.
+A minus – during some times of the year, the hotel can only be booked for stays of at least 6 days, with arrival on Saturday or Sunday.

 To see prices and reviews, check booking.com